dotnet/docs/docs/async/async-csharp-vb.rst

 Lambda expressions in LINQ use deferred execution, meaning code could end up executing at a time when you're not expecting it to.
 The introduction of blocking tasks into this can easily result in a deadlock.
 When in doubt, don't mix LINQ and async methods inside the lambda expression.

-* Try to write code that is naturally "Async all the way"
+* Try to write code that "naturally" awaits blocking results

-As you may notice when working with ``async`` and ``await``, it's far easier to call async code from other async code.
-Conversely, getting async methods involved with synchronous code can turn into a mess.
-Mixing async and blocking code can result in deadlocks, blocked context threads, and significantly more complex error-handling.
-The following table should provide some guidance.
+Although it is certainly easier to call other async code from an async method, not doing so correctly can result in deadlocks, blocked context threads, and significantly more complex error-handling.
+The following table should provide some guidance in how to deal with blocking code from an async context:

 ====================== ================================= =======================
 Use this...
 Instead of this...
 When wishing to do this